YOGINI PROJECT NOW – AUTUMN 2018

 WHAT IS TO COME

-a) Our primary film project Women On The Path, filming women in practice on 5 continents, capturing women at all stages applying the dharma in the contexts and challenges discovered today on the path.
-This project will be funded largely through grants from foundations to be developed upon establishing the base support outlined above.
+a) Our primary film project DAKINI SONG, a poetic documentary, vividly filming women in practice on 5 continents from Asia to Europe, the Americas, and Australia.
+It will portray women at all stages applying the Dharma to the contexts and challenges discovered today on the path.
+This project will be funded largely through significant private donors and foundational grants upon establishing the base support outlined above.

-c) Translations of our comprehensive website and media into other languages, primarily Spanish and Portuguese, to support the many women in practice in latin speaking countries in Europe and Latin America.
+c) Translations of our comprehensive website and media into several languages.
+These include primarily Chinese, Spanish and Portuguese.
 Other languages will follow.

 SUPPORT FOR THE YOGINI PROJECT